AFIT-R/afit-r.github.io/analytics/predictive/logistic_regression.md

     \end{cases}
 $$

-Using this coding, least squares could be used to fit a linear regression model to predict *Y* on the basis of a set of predictors $X_1 ,\dots , X_p$ .
+Using this coding, least squares could be used to fit a linear regression model to predict *Y* on the basis of a set of predictors $$X_1 ,\dots , X_p$$ .
 Unfortunately, this coding implies an ordering on the outcomes, putting drug overdose in between stroke and epileptic seizure, and insisting that the difference between stroke and drug overdose is the same as the difference between drug overdose and epileptic seizure.
 In practice there is no particular reason that this needs to be the case.
 For instance, one could choose an equally reasonable coding,

 $$
 Y = \begin{cases}